nikitalatare/lending_club_casestudy/README.md

 ### Based on the analysis with respect to the charged off loans for each variable suggests the following.
 There is a more probability of defaulting when :

--Applicants with 'RENT' as their house ownership status have a higher probability of defaulting.
+- Applicants with 'RENT' as their house ownership status have a higher probability of defaulting.
--Borrowers who use the loan for debt consolidation purposes are more likely to default.
+- Borrowers who use the loan for debt consolidation purposes are more likely to default.
--Default probability is elevated when the interest rate falls within the range of 13-17%.
+- Default probability is elevated when the interest rate falls within the range of 13-17%.
--Borrowers with an annual income ranging from USD 30000 to USD 60000 are more prone to default.]
+- Borrowers with an annual income ranging from USD 30000 to USD 60000 are more prone to default.]
--Individuals with 20-37 open accounts (open_acc) exhibit a higher likelihood of default.
+- Individuals with 20-37 open accounts (open_acc) exhibit a higher likelihood of default.
--Borrowers with a employment length of 10 years have an increased chance of defaulting.
+- Borrowers with a employment length of 10 years have an increased chance of defaulting.
--Loans funded by investors within the range of $5,000 to $10,000 are associated with higher default rates.
+- Loans funded by investors within the range of $5,000 to $10,000 are associated with higher default rates.
--Loan amounts falling between $5000 and $10000 are linked to an elevated likelihood of default.
+- Loan amounts falling between $5000 and $10000 are linked to an elevated likelihood of default.
--A debt-to-income ratio (dti) in the range of 12-18 increases the probability of default.
+- A debt-to-income ratio (dti) in the range of 12-18 increases the probability of default.
--Loans with monthly installments between $150 and $300 are more likely to default.
+- Loans with monthly installments between $150 and $300 are more likely to default.
--Loans with a term of 36 months have a higher probability of defaulting.
+- Loans with a term of 36 months have a higher probability of defaulting.
--Loans without verified status are associated with a greater likelihood of default.
+- Loans without verified status are associated with a greater likelihood of default.
--A borrower's default probability tends to be higher when they have zero recent inquiries in the last 6 months.
+- A borrower's default probability tends to be higher when they have zero recent inquiries in the last 6 months.
--Borrowers with zero derogatory public records are more prone to default.
+- Borrowers with zero derogatory public records are more prone to default.
--Loans intended for the purpose of debt consolidation exhibit a higher likelihood of default.
+- Loans intended for the purpose of debt consolidation exhibit a higher likelihood of default.
--Loans graded as 'B' have an increased probability of default.
+- Loans graded as 'B' have an increased probability of default.
--Specifically, loans assigned a total grade of 'B5' have a higher likelihood of defaulting.
+- Specifically, loans assigned a total grade of 'B5' have a higher likelihood of defaulting.

 # Observations and Recommendations based on Bivariate analysis